What is Vascular Ehlers-Danlos syndrome?

 • Pre-gestational diagnostic (PGD)

 • PGD is a technique that was developed more recently and where embryos are developed via an in vitro fertilization procedure.
 For this, oocytes are removed from the ovaries after stimulation and are fertilized with sperm in a test tube.
-In an early stage of embryo development, once cell is subsequently removed for testing for the presence of the genetic defect.
+In an early stage of embryo development, one cell is subsequently removed for testing for the presence of the genetic defect.
 Only non-affected embryos are replaced.
 With this technique, the pregnancy is artificially established.

 In both cases, knowledge of the pathogenic variant gene change is an absolute requirement.
 Couples must also have dedicated pre-conceptual counseling.
 Experience with use of assisted reproductive technologies for women with VEDS is limited.